Best CI/CD tools for streamlined software delivery: 2024 edition

 Flexibility: CircleCI suits various tech stacks and project requirements because it supports various programming languages, frameworks, and platforms.
 Teams can customize build environments and dependencies, as well as incorporate built-in support for well-known version control systems like Git, to customize their CI/CD pipelines to meet their unique requirements.

-Docker Support: CircleCI offers native support for Docker, making it simple for teams to develop, test, and launch Dockerized applications.
+Docker support: CircleCI offers native support for Docker, making it simple for teams to develop, test, and launch Dockerized applications.
 Teams may use Docker images and containers in their CI/CD processes for reliable and repeatable builds.

 Security: With features like container isolation, role-based access control, support for encryption, and secret management, CircleCI prioritizes security and compliance.
 It assists teams in safeguarding sensitive data, including credentials, passwords, and API keys, as well as the security and integrity of their CI/CD pipelines.